ABCD-ReproNim/exercises/break/downloadMRI.md

 ***

 12. Now that you have the data subsets, you'll also need to create a subject subset file.
 You can use the same subjects as you did for the above exercise.
-Create a file called `5subjects.txt` that contains the following format:
+Create a file called `5subjects.txt` that contains the following format.
+You can `echo` the GUIDs to a text file as we did with the inputs above, or you can create a text file outside of this notebook.

 ```
 sub-NDARINVXXXXXXXX